Dreamer Living In Kentucky Detained For A Week Due To Error By Immigration Officers

 Immigrant rights advocates said they want Trump to make clear to ICE agents that DACA remains in place and that a repeat of Enriquez’s ordeal shouldn’t happen again.

-“This never should have happened in the first place,” Lynn Tramonte, deputy director of America’s Voice Education Fund, a pro-immigrant group, told reporters.
+“This never should have happened in the first place,” Tramonte said.
 “This is supposed to be a policy that’s still in place and this administration needs to act like it.”

-Note: This story was updated to include information about Enriquez’s status with ICE and the confiscation of several documents.